Task Scheduling Optimization with Direct Constraints from a Tensor Network Perspective: Generalizations

+This tensor network construction can be adapted to more general problems by performing some modifications.
+First, if each machine has a cost related to the previous one in the chain, having a nearest-neighbor Tensor Quadratic Unconstrained Discrete Optimization (T-QUDO) cost function

+In this case, the only change is to replace the initialization layer with the initialization and evolution layers of~\cite{QUDO}.

-It is important to be aware of that a certain rule could have extra information.
-We can increase the cost of a particular state by changing the filtered element in the projector in the corresponding rule from 1 to the exponential with the extra cost (and $\tau$).
-This adds extra terms to the cost in a simple way.
-We can also allow the target machine to have a set of tasks instead of a single task by adding more non-null elements to the projectors.
+The second important aspect to be aware is that a certain constraint/constraint set could have additional information.
+The cost of a particular state can be increased by changing the filtered element in the projector in the corresponding constraint from $1$ to exponential with the extra cost and $\tau$.
+This adds additional terms to the cost in a simple way.
+Also, the target machine can have a set of tasks instead of a single task by adding more non-null elements to the projectors.